microsoft/dotnet/releases/net462/dotnet462-changes.md

 * There is a memory leak when a WPF application includes a D3DImage control, changes both the size and the content of the image, and runs with software rendering (e.g. running over Remote Desktop).
 [261136] [Added: May 2017]
 * A WPF application with a virtualizing list control (ListBox, DataGrid, TreeView, etc.) can encounter an ArgumentNullException when scrolling to an item whose size has substantially decreased since the last time it was re-virtualized.
 [273803, 282662, 282664, 367282, 367285] [Added: May 2017]
 * A WPF application that repeatedly changes the Template of a TextBox can encounter a memory leak of TextBoxView objects.
 The Template change can happen implicitly, for example by moving the TextBox in and out of the main visual tree, or by moving it between scopes of different implicitly-defined Styles.
 [245230] [Added: May 2017]
-* A WPF application can encounter an ArugmentOutOfRangeException if it uses a DataGrid with column virtualization enabled, calls DataGrid.ScrollIntoView(row, column) before the column widths are known, then immediately changes the DataGrid.Columns collection before the DataGrid has rendered.
+* A WPF application can encounter an ArgumentOutOfRangeException if it uses a DataGrid with column virtualization enabled, calls DataGrid.ScrollIntoView(row, column) before the column widths are known, then immediately changes the DataGrid.Columns collection before the DataGrid has rendered.
 [271673] [Added: May 2017]